For current political commentary, see the daily political notes.

 Social networks, for lonely people, may only show them how lonely they are.

-A study found that heavy use by Facebook tended to make people sad, independent of how the used felt at the start of the study.
+A study found that being heavily used by Facebook tended to make people sad, independent of how the useds felt at the start of the study.

-The study eliminated the hypothesis that people used Facebook more because they were sadder to begin with.
+The study eliminated the hypothesis that people let Facebook use them more because they were sadder to begin with.

 This is not yet proof, but given so many other reasons to avoid Facebook, why not take this precaution?